fzieber/ECE140A_Midterm_Test/Lab7/README.md

 ### How to use:

-For our code to run, be sure to create the database Midterm\_db and grant relevant privileges, as well as overwrite credentials.env with appropriate credentials.
-After this is done, open two terminals on your computer (not the Raspberry) and ssh into the Raspberry.
-Next run init-db.py in one terminal to initialize the table, then run sensor.py to collect data.
-While its running, or after you stop it, use the other terminal (or same one if sensor was stopped) and run app.py from here.
+For our code to run, be sure to create the database Plate\_db and grant relevant privileges, as well as overwrite credentials.env with appropriate credentials.
+After this is done, run init-db.py to initialize the table, then run detector.py.
 Now, the site is running on localhost:6543 on the Raspberry!
 Use a means of accessing the Raspberry's desktop (such as VNC Viewer), pull up localhost:6543, and the site should load.
-From here, change the input ranges to how you prefer, hit Submit, and a table of relevant data, or ean empty table will load on screen.
-If you wish to "alert the hardware operator" (activate the buzzer) press the Warning button and hit submit.
-Repeat this process to turn off the buzzer.
+From here, change the input to the image you prefer, hit Display, and the image and relevant text will load on screen.

 ### File Descriptions: